-The Food Centre main office has MOVED to the new Agri-Food Innovation Centre.
-With over 43,000 sq. ft. of processing and development space to better serve the food industry in Saskatchewan!!
+The Food Centre's main office is located at the Agri-Food Innovation Centre.
+With over 45,000 sq. ft. of office space and processing/development space to serve the food industry in Saskatchewan!!
 Our 10,000 sq. ft.
-Pilot Plant located on 52 Innovation Boulevard (U of S Campus) will continue to operate and provide daily rental processing options to our clients.
+Pilot Plant operates on the U of S Campus, located on 52 Innovation Boulevard provides daily rental processing options to our clients.

 (rendering of the Agri-Food Innovation Centre, new home for the Food Centre)

 Address: 2335 Schuyler Street, Saskatoon, SK S7M 5V1

 Expanded Services and Support of Innovation in Agriculture

 For the past 20 plus years, the Food Centre has built a solid reputation in providing services and expertise to help food processors and agri-businesses bring food and ingredient innovations to commercialization.
 As a result, the Food Centre team has assisted more than 410 agri-businesses to develop and process approximately 944 innovative products.
 Our leadership in food safety, training, innovative product and process development, interim processing and extrusion of new and unique ingredients, technical troubleshooting, among others, have increased the presense of local food products in the marketplace.

 The agri-food industry is changing and growing at an exceptional rate.
 To continue to strengthen and position the industry to capture market opportunities, the Food Centre constructed a new Agri-Food Innovation Centre (AFIC) in 2017, with increased capabilities and capacity to better serve the industry.